-WHEREAS cities and counties must adopt these exemptions by either ordinance or resolution, and the exemptions will not be considered a local government residential amendment requiring approval by the state Building Code Council, and
+In 1991, Washington State Legislature adopted WAC 51-16-030 that allows cities and counties the option of adopting exemptions from the state building code requirements to provide housing for temporary indigent housing.
+Cities and counties must adopt these exemptions by either ordinance or resolution, and these exemptions will not be considered a local government residential amendment requiring approval by the state building code council.

-WHEREAS the WAC provisions also state that these exemptions are allowed, provided that (1) the Building Official has reviewed and approved the proposed exemption; (2) the proposed housing for indigent persons is less hazardous than the existing use; (3) any code deficiencies exempted pose no threat to human life, health, or safety; (4) the building(s) exempted are owned or
+The WAC provisions also state that these exemptions are allowed provided that:

+- 1. The Building Official has reviewed and approved the proposed exemption; and - 2.
+The proposed housing for indigent persons is less hazardous than the existing use; and, - 3.
+Any code deficiencies exempted pose no threat to human life, health, or safety; and, - 4.
+The building or buildings exempted are owned or administered by a public agency or nonprofit corporation; and - 5.
+The exemption is authorized for no more than five years, subject to renewal of the exemption by the Building Official.